What Is Group Therapy

 Shared Understanding

 Clients connect with others who truly understand their struggles.
+This shared experience creates validation and reduces feelings of isolation.

 Reduced Isolation